Skip navigation

 1. Certification Requirements

-1. For fresh/frozen bone-in and boneless beef and beef tongues, kidneys, livers, hearts and tripe, obtain FSIS Form 9060-5, Meat and Poultry Export Certificate of Wholesomeness.
-The following statements must be provided on a FSIS Letterhead Certificate:
+1. For fresh/frozen bone-in and boneless beef and beef tongues, kidneys, livers, hearts and tripe, FSIS Form 9060-5: Meat and Poultry Export Certificate of Wholesomeness is required and will be generated through PHIS.
+The following statements must be selected by the export applicant when completing the export application in PHIS, and will appear in the "Remarks" continuation page, FSIS Form 9060-5B:

 1. The United States complies with the conditions stated in the OIE Terrestrial Animal Health Code as a country with negligible BSE risk.